barr-israel/barrcodes/content/posts/1brc_part1/index.md

 	Exit status: 0
 ```

-> [!Warning] time
+> [!WARNING] time
-> `time` is also a built-in command in many shells, which do not support the `-v` flag, so to invoke the actual `time` program, the full path `/bin/time` must be used(and might need to be installed via your package manager).
+> `time` is also a built-in command in many shells, which do not support the `-v` flag, so to invoke the actual `time` program, the full path `/bin/time` must be used (and might need to be installed via your package manager).

 The original solution peaks at `4201520 KB`, or about `4 GB`, which fits with the one billion 4 byte floats it needs to store.
 In comparison, the new version peaks at only `2196 KB`, or about `2 MB`, 2000 times less than the original solution: